vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 :::

 ### 1. Define your JSON structure
-JSON oracles can contain arbitrary JSON data - but to be useful for market creators, they'll need to know what the structure is ahead of time.
+JSON data has no defined structure - but to be useful for market creators, they'll need to know what the structure is ahead of time.
 Pick a data model and ensure that it's well communicated.
 For this tutorial, we'll create a JSON data source for the number of humans that have walked on the moon:

 ```json
 {